goldbergyoni/javascript-testing-best-practices/readme.md

 ## ⚪️ 0.
 The Golden Rule: Design for lean testing

 :white_check_mark: **Do:** Testing code is not like production-code - design it be dead-simple, short, abstraction-free, flat, delightful to work with, lean.
 One should look at a test and get the intent instantly.

+Our minds are full with the main p code, the palready care to... we don't have headspace for additional monster.
+Should we try to squeeze too much it will slow the team which is against, usually and justfully the team will abandon.

  Are you familiar with that smiley friend, family member or maybe a movie character who is always available to spare his good working hands, 24/7 assisting when you need him tuned with positive energy yet asking so little for himself?
 This how a testing code should be designed - easy, valuable and fun.
 This can be achieved by selectively cherry-picking techniques, tools and test targets that are cost-effective and provide great ROI.
 Test only as much as needed, strive to keep it nimble, sometimes it's even worth dropping some tests and trade reliability for agility and simplicity.
 Testing should not be treated as a traditional application code - a typical team is challenged with maintaining its main application anyway (the features we code and sell), it could not tolerate additional complex "project".
 Should testing grow to be an additional source of pain - it will get abandoned or greatly slow down the development.